Ralim/IronOS/README.md

 A short(ish) video that goes through every single menu option in the firmware is available [over here](https://www.youtube.com/watch?v=WlnpboYfxNk).
 This video was created on an earlier 1.x version of the firmware, so alot has changed and a new video will be coming soon for the 2.x fork.

 *This firmware does **NOT** support the usb port while running for changing settings.
 This is done through the onscreen menu only.
-Logos are editing using the tool or python script and uploaded in DFU mode.*
+Logos are edited using the tool or python script and uploaded in DFU mode.*

 *Please note that when running the iron off a Lithium battery pack, the Iron is only rated to 24V input.
 So using a fully charged 6S battery *slightly* exceeds this rating, and is done so at your own risk.
 Please calibrate your irons voltage reading when you are using a lithium battery after any firmware upgrades.*